vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 #### On Guest

 On Guest, `CachedEvmEnv` is created using [`from_envs`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L49).
-This function takes a pre-populated cache of `EvmEnv` instances (created on Host) and initializes factory field with [`NullEvmEnvFactory`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L17).
+This function takes a pre-populated cache of `EvmEnv` instances (created on Host) and initializes the `factory` field with [`NullEvmEnvFactory`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L17).

 `NullEvmEnvFactory` is a dummy implementation that returns an error when its `create` method is called.
 This is acceptable because, in Guest context, there is no need to create new environments — only the cached ones are used.